 4 min read

-Leverage Multi-channel Automation to Notify Patients of Healthcare Availability
+Use Multi-channel Automation to Notify Patients of Clinic Availability

 One of the sectors that have been impacted the most throughout the COVID-19 pandemic has been, believe it or not, the healthcare sector.
 With people either too scared to go to their family doctors and/or clinics for fear of contracting the virus, or just not sure whether their doctor’s office is even open for business, this has resulted in a lot of uncommonly empty waiting rooms.